 The Statehouse is carefully preserved and is now the centerpiece of the Territorial Statehouse State Park Museum.
 Tours are available.
 Many hands-on activities and events occur there throughout the year.

 After many attempts, Utah achieved statehood

 Statehood was crucial for the growing territory.
-Crops were flourishing, and minerals (many minerals) were found in “them thar’ hills.”
+Crops were flourishing, and minerals (many minerals) were found in the surrounding hills.
 The distant desert was starting to attract non-Mormons.
-The Church thought entrance to the Union so important that it denounced polygamy – a principle central to the “building of Zion.”
+The Church thought the entrance to the Union so important that it denounced polygamy, a principle central to the “building of Zion.”

 Utah was admitted to the United States on Jan.
 4, 1896.
 Its first two senators and one representative participated in Congress that year.
 The frugal administration made do with existing buildings in Salt Lake City until it just wasn’t feasible anymore.
 The calls for a capitol building began.

 In 1912 a commission designated to oversee the construction of the capitol selected an architectural design presented by Richard K.A.
 Kletting.
 Kletting traveled to several capital cities in the East.
 His final plans relied heavily on that of the Kentucky State Capitol.